Samsung SDI

 DRC Cobalt Supply Chain Dependencies

-The pathway from DRC mine to Samsung SDI battery cell involves multiple intermediaries and processing stages.
-Cobalt mined in the DRC, predominantly as a by-product of copper mining at operations such as Glencore's Kamoto and Mutanda mines, CMOC Group's Tenke Fungurume, and various artisanal mining operations, is processed into cobalt hydroxide or cobalt metal, often refined in China, before being converted into cathode precursor materials and ultimately cathode active materials that Samsung SDI uses in cell production.
+A possible pathway from DRC mine to Samsung SDI battery cell involves multiple intermediaries and processing stages.
+Cobalt mined in the DRC, often as a by-product of copper mining, can be processed into cobalt hydroxide or cobalt metal, refined into battery-grade chemicals, converted into cathode precursor and cathode active materials, and then incorporated into cells.
+This describes an industry pathway; it should not be read as a verified Samsung SDI mine-to-cell chain without supplier or refiner evidence.

 Cathode Chemistry and Cobalt Intensity